skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

   >
   > **Maneuver** -- a choice of action by a Formation representing attempted movement within space relative to other Formations: either to **Close**, **Maintain** or **Withdraw** relative to a target Formation.
   >
-  > **Range Interval** -- multiples of 6 MU used to provide an approximate distance between two Formations; also, the current number of 6-MU intervals between two Formations, i.e. "*Formations X and Y are at a Range Interval of 36, so weapons with a range of 24 are ineffective.*"
-  >
   > **Speed** -- the portion of a Formation's Thrust pool assigned to succeeding at a Maneuver.
 Rolls of 4-5 grant one Speed Point, rolls of 6 grant two Speed Points.
   >
-  > **Speed Point** -- Successes on Speed Dice. a value indicating 6 MU (one Range Interval) worth of Maneuvering by a Formation, with an effect on the final Range Interval.
+  > **Speed Point** -- Successes on Speed Dice. a value indicating 6 MU worth of Maneuvering by a Formation relative to its target.
   >
   > **Success** -- unless specific rules dictate otherwise, a roll of 4 or 5 on 1D counts as one Success; a roll of 6 counts as two Successes.
   >